 ExplorOz Traveller App

 Developed by the operators of the ExplorOz website, the Traveller app has fast become the favourite.
-Boasting an average app rating of 4.3 out of 5 consistently across the past 5 years, the app has been updated (free) over 35 times with numerous new features added, plus constant attention to tweaking the program for optimum performance and compatibility with new OS releases.
-The latest versions (V 6.x) released in March 2021 support the new vector map formats used in the
+Boasting an average lifetime app rating of 4.3 out of 5 consistently across the past 7 years, the app has been updated (free) over 35 times with numerous new features added, plus constant attention to tweaking the program for optimum performance and compatibility with new OS releases.
+The Traveller app uses offline vector maps (

-EOTopo map of Australia for basic offline use however if you need to use the app offline you are advised to also purchase the full
+EOTopo map of Australia for basic offline use however if you need to use the app offline you need to also purchase a licence to download the full

-EOTopo mapset for $49.99 to download the remaining detailed zoom levels required for offline navigation and planning.
-A couple of additional features also worth mentioning are the included free ExplorOz
+EOTopo mapset for $49.99 (one-time payment, not an annual subscription).
+You than then download the remaining mappacks that contain the detailed zoom levels required for offline navigation and planning.
+Once downloaded, the offline

 ExplorOz Traveller webpage here -